Code-Institute-Submissions/BitWise-Front-End_2/README.md

 Logout is a feature that logs the user out when it is selected.

-A confirmation popup was considered however due to the fact that there is no real negative impact to the user by logging out this was dismissed and only added to features where the impact would be more substancial.
+A confirmation popup was considered however due to the fact that there is no real negative impact to the user by logging out this was dismissed and only added to features where the impact would be more substantial.

 On loggout the user stays on the same page assuming it is available to logged out users (e.g. feed).
 If the user is on a page that a logged out user can't access it will redirect to the home page.